Shortland Street 20th anniversary

-Shortland Street's 20th anniversary is a series of episodes that aired to commemorate the 20th year of the New Zealand soap opera Shortland Street from 21 to 25 May 2012.
+Shortland Streets 20th anniversary is a series of episodes that aired to commemorate the 20th year of the New Zealand soap opera Shortland Street from 21 to 25 May 2012.
 The episodes were built around a 90-minute episode that aired on the 21st and climaxed in a helicopter crash.
 Billed as Shortland Street's biggest ever episode, the anniversary was highly praised by reviewers and received record ratings.
 Other storylines included Gerald Tippett's heart surgery and Callum McKay's departure.

 Several characters returned to commemorate the occasion, with the Jeffries family; Yvonne (Alison Quigan), Maia (Anna Jullienne), Libby (Fleur Saville), Tania (Faye Smythe), Gerald (Harry McNaughton) and Jay (Liam Farmer), returning alongside the show's original receptionist – Marj Brasch (Elizabeth McRae).
 Sophie McKay (Kimberley Crossman) also returned in a single scene, alongside several other minor character returnees.

 Casting

 At least 10 past characters were confirmed to return for the anniversary, some in major roles whilst others in cameos.
 The return of several previous characters depended on the availability of the actors.
 Despite the line; "You're not in Guatemala now Dr. Ropata" being one of the show's most iconic moments, Temuera Morrison (Hone Ropata) was confirmed not to be returning for the special.
 Karl Burnett, who portrayed longest running original character - Nick Harrison confirmed he was not asked to return via his Facebook status.
 During an interview with Woman's Day in April 2012, Anna Jullienne confirmed her character Maia Jeffries would be returning to the show to meet with unannounced members of the Jeffries family.

 The following week it was confirmed that the other surviving members of the Jeffries family – Yvonne, Libby, Tania and Jay would be returning alongside Libby's husband Gerald Tippett throughout May.
 Fleur Saville (Libby Jeffries) said returning to the show was; "like returning home!
 It was fantastic to see all my friends in the crew and cast and hear what everyone has been up to since I left 2 years ago."
 Anna Jullienne (Maia Jeffries) was happy to return for the momentous occasion, stating; "It's been great to be part of the 20th celebrations.
 Shortland Street was a huge part of my life for years and I'm happy to celebrate its great achievements."
 Producer – Steven Zanoski described his decision to bring the Jeffries back as; "When we began to look at who could return for the birthday week we debated long and hard on who would work.
 But when we found out that the Jeffries family were available we instantly knew we had it."